Note

 Upload content in chunks

-To upload chunked content from an HTTP action, the action must have enabled chunking support through the action's runtimeConfiguration property.
-This setting permits the action to start the chunking protocol.
-Your logic app can then send an initial POST or PUT message to the target endpoint.
-After the endpoint responds with a suggested chunk size, your logic app follows up by sending HTTP PATCH requests that contain the content chunks.
+The action can then send an initial POST or PUT message to the external endpoint.
+After the endpoint responds with a suggested chunk size, the action follows up by sending HTTP PATCH requests that contain the content chunks.

-The following steps describe the detailed process Logic Apps uses for uploading chunked content from your logic app to an endpoint:
+The following steps describe the detailed process that Azure Logic Apps uses for uploading chunked content from an action in your workflow to an external endpoint:

 x-ms-chunk-size Integer No The suggested chunk size in bytes